Dr. Ramesh can help people with the following eye complaints:

 In younger patients (less than age 40), the tissues have typically not stretched so much that patients need surgery to get aesthetic improvement.
 In these cases, treatment with lower eyelid filler can hide early hollowness and smoothen the eyelid-cheek contours.

 In older patients, or younger patients with genetic eyelid bags, surgery can be the safest and best way at permanently treating the eyelid bags.
 A surgical plan is customized to each patient based on their skin type, skin quality, amount of eyelid and cheek fat, laxity and descent of tissues, recovery time, and facial structure.
-Options include scarless surgery, chemical peel or laser resurfacing, fat transfer from the abdomen, and adjunctive procedures including brow lifting, face and neck lifting, or facial implant placement.
+Options include scarless eyelid bag surgery in new Jersey, chemical peel or laser resurfacing, fat transfer from the abdomen, and adjunctive procedures including brow lifting, face and neck lifting, or facial implant placement.

 It’s natural for swelling and bruising to occur whenever incisions are made anywhere on the body.
 As such, all surgeries involve mild swelling and bruising around the incision sites for a few days, including eyelid surgeries.
 After the surgery, your eyelids will seem swollen and red for a few days, which you can minimize with cold compresses.
 During this period, you must sleep on your back with your head elevated.